 - Are they struggling to afford me?

-All legitimate concerns but they assume a perfect knowledge from each side of the other’s position.
+All are legitimate concerns but they assume a perfect knowledge from each side of the other’s position.
 This is rarely the case no matter how transparent and open all sides have been.
 As previously suggested you need to be able to present a logical and structured reason for them to improve the offer.

 8. Further negotiation

 Options for improving the package could include the base salary obviously.
-Or a sign-on bonus, or bonus guarantee, or to bring the salary review or bonus date forward, or improve the basis of the bonus calculation (for example lowering your targets) etc. One aspect of negotiation that shouldn’t be overlooked is the “if we do x will you do y?” and this can be used by the candidate too.
+Others are a sign-on bonus, or bonus guarantee, or to bring the salary review or bonus date forward, or improve the basis of the bonus calculation (for example lowering your targets) etc. One aspect of negotiation that shouldn’t be overlooked is the “if we do x will you do y?” and this can be used by the candidate too.

 “thank you so much for the offer: I’m really excited by Bloggs Consulting but it’s a little lower than I was hoping for/the figures we discussed/my other offer(s).
 If you could stretch to £x plus £5,000 I’d be delighted to accept”.